Sportsbook Glossary

 Sport Player

-A bettor who waits for games and events that he's believes are very strong wagers.
+A bettor who waits for games and events that they believe are very strong wagers.

 Sportsbook